riotnrrd-eu/riotnrrd-eu.github.io/_posts/2016-12-15-How-To-Lose-Friends-and-Influence-People.markdown

 categories:  privacy social evernote
 ---

-# How To Lose Friends and Influence People

 I am a huge fan of Evernote.
 I have used their software for many years, and its many features are key parts of my workflow.
 I take notes on multiple devices, use tagging to sync between those devices, take snapshots of business cards and let the OCR and the access to LinkedIn sort out the details, annotate images and PDFs, and more.

 I should say, I *used* to be a fan of Evernote.
 They recently made some changes to their privacy policy that have users up in arms.
 Here is the relevant entry from their changelog: